 For braided cords, you can be even more creative by threading small embellishments onto the cord as you braid.
-You can also use floss of different colours to compliment your layout.
-Adding a tassel to the end will also greatly compliment your finished cord.
+You can also use floss of different colors to compliment your layout.
+Adding a tassel to the end will also greatly complement your finished cord.
 Find out how to make tassels by clicking here.

-To hang your cord onto a scrapbooking layout, push the arms of a brad through the braided cord, and then through a hole on your page to secure.
+To hang your cord onto a scrapbooking layout, push the arms of a brad through the braided cord, and then through a hole on your page to secure it.

 i Cord Instructions:

 Here is a helpful video that I found online of i cord instructions made easy that will help you to knit your own i cord in no time at all.

 So now that you know how to make cords, what are you waiting for?